OUR IMPACT

 In these difficult times, we continue to prioritise homeless prevention, providing early support, specialist housing advice and landlord/tenant mediation.

-- 92% of the tenants supported by our Making the Link service regained and maximised their independent living skills
+• 123 people supported by our Making the Link service were able to regain and maximise their independent living skills.

 ‘You made sure I’m getting full entitlement to my benefits and made me aware that my landlord was breaking the law’.